 Previously, Ecotagious hadn’t entertained junior capital financing.
 “As we began to talk to First West Capital, we were surprised at how quickly they understood our business model and what we wanted to achieve.
 As it turned out, the solution from First West Capital was much better suited to our measured approach to growth and our desire to keep equity in the business,” says Popatia.

-“We see this situation often with technology clients,” says First West Capital Founder and National Managing Director, Kristi Miller.
+“We see this situation often with technology clients,” says First West Capital Managing Director, David Hastie.
 “Like Ecotagious, they have a strong revenue model, capable management and healthy growth, but require access to capital that doesn’t dilute too much equity.
 Junior capital can be more flexible and patient for growing businesses that want to remain in control.”

 In addition to junior capital from First West Capital, Ecotagious also received financing from EDC and BMO, an excellent example of Canadian financial intuitions working together to support dynamic technology companies as they expand globally.